jonnekaunisto/json-map/README.rst

 .. image:: https://codecov.io/gh/jonnekaunisto/pyser/branch/master/graph/badge.svg
   :target: https://codecov.io/gh/jonnekaunisto/pyser

-PySer is a tool that helps with serializing and deserializing data in Python through intuitive mappings in a Python class.
+PySer(full documentation_) is a library for serializing and deserializing data in different data formats through intuitive mappings in defined inside a Python class.

+Current formats supported are JSON and config files, with more coming later on.

 Examples
 --------

-JSON serializing and deserializing class
+Class mappings for serializing and deserializing in JSON

 .. code:: python